Skip to main content

 Tick prevention is not a topic for pretty home-remedy copy but for risk reduction.
 Natural products can be tried as add-ons, but they should not be relied on...

-A white dog with pointed ears and a turquoise scarf in a cozy living room.
+A white dog with pointed ears and a turquoise bandana in a cozy living room.

-Scooting (dragging the rear on the ground) is the typical sign of full anal glands.
-The two glands sit to the left and right of the anus and normally empty...
+Scooting (sliding along on the rear end) is the classic sign of full anal glands.
+The two glands sit on the left and right of the anus and produce a secretion...

 A white dog with pointy ears and a turquoise bandana sitting on a meadow.

-Illustration of a white dog with pointy ears and a green bandana, surrounded by dangerous substances.
+Illustration of a white dog with pointed ears and a green bandana, surrounded by dangerous substances.

 Illustration of a white dog with pointy ears and a turquoise bandana, surrounded by fresh strawberries.

 Yes, strawberries are healthy for dogs.
 They contain vitamin C, folic acid and antioxidants.
-Feed fresh and untreated, no sugared or processed strawberries....
+Feed them fresh and untreated, never sugared or processed.
+Because...

 A happy Labrador with shiny fur eating a kiwi, surrounded by colorful fruits in a sunny garden.

-Yes, peeled kiwi is safe for dogs in small amounts.
+Yes, peeled kiwi is allowed for dogs in small amounts.
 It is high in vitamin C and potassium.
-The skin is hard to digest and can cause stomach irritation.
-Only...
+The skin is hard to digest and can irritate the stomach.
+Because...

-A curious dog sitting in front of a table with foods, surrounded by toxic and safe snacks, with a warning sign.
+A curious dog sits in front of a table covered with food, surrounded by toxic and safe snacks, with a warning sign.

 A flat illustration of a white dog with pointy ears and a turquoise bandana.

 Yes, flaxseed is safe for dogs and aids digestion.
-Ground flaxseed is better than whole because the nutrients (omega-3 fatty acids, fiber) cannot be absorbed...
+Ground flaxseed is better than whole, because otherwise the nutrients (omega-3 fatty acids, fiber) aren't...

 Flat illustration of a white dog with pointed ears and a turquoise bandana.